 Title X funds are intended only for family planning (achieving or avoiding pregnancy).

-All subrecipients receiving any level of Title X funding should offer pregnancy testing.
-Counseling clients with negative pregnancy results include reproductive life plan, contraceptive methods, and provision of a quick start or other contraceptive or provide a referral for the client to get started on a method of contraception, unless a client desires to achieve pregnancy.
+All subrecipients receiving Title X funding should offer pregnancy testing.
+Counseling clients with negative pregnancy results include reproductive life plan, contraceptive methods, provision of a quick start or other contraceptive or provide a referral for the client to get started on a method of contraception, unless a client desires to achieve pregnancy.